urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 At lunch the other day someone on our team said something like, ‘We built a complete and working public key infrastructure, but we haven’t told anyone about it.’

 It’s true.
 Azimuth is operational, secure, and well tested.
-It’s a pretty cool piece of technology and it’s out there in the world for anyone to use.
-It also doesn’t require that you use Arvo — Arvo happens to make use of Azimuth, but Azimuth itself is a completely separate systemit’s a completely separate system.
-(Though Arvo does require Azimuth).
+It’s a pretty cool piece of technology, and it’s out there in the world for anyone to use.
+It also doesn’t require that you use Arvo — Arvo happens to make use of Azimuth, but it’s a completely separate system.

-So the question is why haven’t we told the world about it?
+So, the question is, why haven’t we told the world about it?

-I tend to think that in order for a technology to succeed it has to not onlynot only has to be an important technical  innovation:, but it also has to be easy to understand as a product.
+I tend to think that in order for a technology to succeed, it not only has to be an important technical innovation, it also has to be easy to understand as a product.
 And that’s our answer: we’ve undersold Azimuth because we want it to be easier to understand by *using*, not just by reading the code.
-Azimuth is quite an elegant as a piece of technology — but that it doesn’t matter until it has a great user experience to match.
+Azimuth is quite elegant as a piece of technology, but that it doesn’t matter until it has a great user experience to match.

 That’s why, in the near term, we’re focused on building on top of Azimuth ourselves.
 We can’t ask others to go down roads if we haven’t already been down them ourselves.

 So, here’s what we’re building first:

-Items bulleted with a ‘-’ are in process and we expect to deliver.
-Items bulleted with a ‘*’ are still under consideration.

 ### Q2 2019